 How much does an NHS prescription cost?

-As at 1st April 2015 the cost of an NHS prescription is £9.00 (£16.40 per pair of elastic hosiery).
+The current cost of an NHS prescription is £9.35.
 The NHS prescription charge is a flat-rate amount which successive Governments have thought it reasonable to charge for those who can afford to pay for their medicines.

 These charges apply in England only.
 In Northern Ireland, Scotland and Wales prescriptions are free of charge.